 I graduated from college early in December of 2013, with no place to go.
 I ended up back at John’s place for a couple of months until I saved up enough money to get my own apartment.
 I didn’t pay for rent in cash, but I did pay for it.

 A year later he decided to move to Virginia, where his family was.
 He mentioned he wasn’t sure if he could travel with both cats, and I saw an opportunity.

 I convinced him to leave Hathor with me.
 “You can visit her any time, and I can send you pictures and keep you up to date on how she is!”
 He agreed, and suddenly this poor, abused, broken, cat whom I had tried not to think about was my responsibility.
 I cut off all contact with him soon after that, and Hathor and I were alone together.

 It was December when Hathor first arrived at my one-bedroom apartment.
 She was scared of everything and hid behind the couch for an entire week, sneaking out only at night to eat.
 It wasn’t until I set up the Christmas tree that she came out of hiding.
 She liked the lights and their reflections on the shiny ornaments.
 She abandoned the back of the couch and laid under the Christmas tree for hours at a time.
 I slept on the floor next to her out there in the living room for three days, hoping she would eventually learn to trust and like me — even though she had no real reason to.

 Eventually, she did learn to trust me.
 We started sleeping on the bed rather than the floor under the Christmas tree, and five years later she has even learned to trust a new man in my life.
 She rubs her face on his beard and sits on his lap while he tries to work.
 With love and time an abused, beaten, and anxious cat like her learned to trust again — and so did I.

 And just like me, she still loves the Christmas tree.

-If you enjoyed this article, please consider supporting me on Patreon!
+If you enjoyed this article, please consider supporting me and my cat on Patreon!